Barcelona

 About the School

-* Students must be in Barcelona on the 9th evening
+* Students must be in Porto on the 7th evening

-• This program will take place nearby Barcelona.
+• This program will take place in the Municipality of Arcos de Valdevez, Portugal.

 • Local traditional urbanism, architecture and building details will be studied in order to create a preservation and new traditional building patterns catalogue for the area.